YannickRe/azuredevops-buildagents/README.md

 - __[buildagent-generation.yml](./buildagent-generation.yml)__
 - __[managedimage-cleanup.yml](./managedimage-cleanup.yml)__

-There are two important elements you must be aware of:
+There is one important element you must be aware of:

 - repository_base_path
   - This variable dictactes how the agent should resolve the assets within this repository.
-Usually, you need to provide the name of the repository you set under the "resources" instruction of your file.
-If you do have personalization on how the repository are cloned within your agent, please provide an adequate path.
-- resource_repo_name
-  - Quite similar to the previous parameter.
-This represents the name you put under your "resources" instruction, refering this repository into your pipeline.
+When used, two things will happen:
+    - First, it will clone the repository resource specified within your YML file, which represents _this_ repository
+    - It will also use it to properly resolve the path where this repository resides on your pipeline agent
+  - When a remote template is referenced within an Azure Pipeline YML file, it doesn't clone the repository.
+Providing this parameter will make sure these templates understands they need to clone it before being able to run any of the scripts.

 Optional parameter: